mrmrwinter/asmapp/docs/index.md

 #### About
-ASMAPP is a workflow designed to run many common tasks for the appraisal of genome assemblies.
+ASMAPP is a reproducible workflow designed to run many common tasks for the appraisal of genome assemblies.
 It does this by bringing together several open source programs into a single snakemake-based workflow, automating many otherwise semi-intensive tasks.

 _________________________________________________